designedmind/2017/_drafts/intro.md

 consciousness, part of the phenomenon to be explained, rather than lingering confusion about it.

-The paragraphs above are little more than a sketch, full of outlandish claims and impressionistic language.
-This document is my attempt to unpack them into something much more comprehensive.
+This document is my attempt to unpack the above sketch into something much more comprehensive.